 Next, you may want to enable DHCP logging on your network.
 The average bad guy generally sits on a network several months (around 270 days according to Madiant) before they get discovered.
 Without DHCP logging, it can be incredibly difficult to go back and look at the information on a particular IP address from a potential incident several months ago.
 So what are you supposed to do with this inventory and logging?

 Simply just having this information sitting on a log or file somewhere isn’t going to be much help.
-Information about what devices are on your network are cool and all, but information ABOUT the devices on your network is much much cooler, and can save a ton of time.
+Information about what devices are on your network is cool and all, but information ABOUT the devices on your network is much much cooler and can save a ton of time.